Updated September 3, 2021

 3. Illness & Stress

 An experienced cat vet can usually tell if a cat is unwell or stressed before they ever touch them.
 Although it can look like magic, what we can see is an ungroomed coat.
-We call it a ‘staring’ coat, when the tips get clumped together instead of having a smooth shiny surface.
+We call it a staring coat (pictures at the link), when the tips get clumped together instead of having a smooth shiny surface.

 A staring coat is a sign of a sick or stressed cat.
 For a cat to groom they have to be relaxed, and therefore it’s the first thing that stops when something goes wrong.
 Then, just like any time a cat doesn’t groom enough, the dandruff builds up as well.